 The user can use user-defined land cover polygon shapefiles or the National Land Cover Database (NLCD) web map service to assign Manning’s roughness to cross sections and 2D flow areas.
 Furthermore, the user can import multiple land cover layers (NLCD raster grid layer, Manning’s roughness polygons layer, etc.) and merge them into a single composite land cover map layer.
 The user can later utilize the composite land cover map layer to assign Manning’s roughness to a specific scenario (plan).

 In GeoHECRAS, the Create 2D Land Cover command allows the user to add multiple land use data input files to create a single land use coverage layer.
 For example, a user may want to use USGS NLCD 2016 gridded land use data as the base land use coverage data.
 However, a user may also want to use or generate a polygon coverage (shapefile) that is more accurate for many of the areas within the study region (i.e., the main channel regions, buildings, roads, etc.).
 By setting the more accurate shapefile as the higher priority, the land use data from the shapefile will be used unless it does not cover portions of the specified area, in which case the USGS gridded data will be used for those areas.
 The software processes the various land use data types, creates a composite land cover layer, and stores it as a GeoTIFF file (a companion *.hdf file generated).

-To create a composite 2D land cover layer, follow these steps:
+To create a composite 2D land cover layer, follow the steps below:

-- From the Input ribbon menu, expand the Manning’s Roughness dropdown combo box, and select the Create 2D Land Cover command.
+- From the Input ribbon menu, click the Manning’s Roughness dropdown menu and then choose the Create 2D Land Cover command.

 - The Create 2D Land Cover dialog box will be displayed.